adap/flower/doc/source/quickstart_pytorch.rst

 Quickstart (PyTorch)
 ====================

-In this tutorial we will learn how to train a Convolutional Neural Network on MNIST using Flower and PyTorch.
+In this tutorial we will learn how to train a Convolutional Neural Network on CIFAR10 using Flower and PyTorch.

-First of all, it is recommended to create a virtual environment and run everything within a `virtualenv <https://github.com/pyenv/pyenv-virtualenv>`_.
+First of all, it is recommended to create a virtual environment and run everything within a `virtualenv <https://flower.dev/docs/recommended-env-setup.html>`_.

 Our example consists of one *server* and two *clients* all having the same model.